alexander-hamme/_old_Tadpole-Tracker-Python/README.md

   * Tracking (specifically, trajectory prediction): I will train a Long Short-Term Memory (LSTM) recurrent neural network on recorded tadpole movement data.

+Current Progress:

+My most recent results were achiveing 7fps with accurate detection on tadpoles from a video stream, running on a GTX 1070 GPU.
+The next step is to try to optimize this process to hit a higher fps rate, and then hook up the tracking system to the tadpole detection bounding boxes.

 ###### Proof of Concept gif: